 \end{dfn} The condition imposed by \eqref{eq:geom} states that each of the neighboring subtrees of the root should satisfy polynomial growth (with exponent $\alpha > 0$) and regularity properties.
 The parameter $\alpha > 0$ characterizes the growth of the subtrees and the ratio $c/b$ describes the regularity of the subtrees.
 If $c/b\approx 1$ then the subtrees are somewhat regular, whereas if the ratio is much greater than 1, there is substantial heterogeneity in the subtrees.
-Note that the line graph is a geometric tree with $\alpha = 0$, $b=1$, and $c = 2$.
+Note that the {path graph} is a geometric tree with $\alpha = 0$, $b=1$, and $c = 2$.

-We shall consider the scenario where rumor starts from the root node of a rooted geometric tree.
-We shall show that rumor centrality detects the root as the source with asymptotic probability of $1$ for a generic spreading time distribution with exponential tails.
-This is quite interesting given the fact that rumor centrality is an ML estimator only for regular tree with exponential spreading time.
+We shall consider the scenario where the rumor starts from the root node of a rooted geometric tree.
+We shall show that rumor centrality detects the root as the source with an asymptotic probability of $1$ for a generic spreading time distribution with exponential tails.
+This is quite interesting given the fact that rumor centrality is an ML estimator only for regular trees with exponential spreading times.
 The precise result is stated next.

 \begin{thm} Let $\G$ be a rooted geometric tree as described above with parameters $\alpha > 0$, $0 < b \leq c$ and root node $v^*$ with degree $d^*$ such that